andrewiggins/react-suspense-sandbox/src/fiber/README.md

       12. commitWork/commitPlacement/commitDeletion -> 13. commitUpdate
 ```

-Each of the methods above are described in more detail below.
-In summary:
+Each of the methods above are described in more detail further below.
+For now, we'll summarize
+the work loop here.

+NOTE: React has a mechanism of using "deadlines" to pause work momentairly so the browser can
+run a "style-layout-paint-composite" cycle.
+This manifest itself in multiple calls to `performWorkOnRoot`
+that resume where the previous `performWorkOnRoot` left off.
+There are also other more complicated
+mechanisms React has around abandoning a `workInProgress` Fiber for a higher priority update.
+This process
+of pausing a work in progress is called `yielding` in the React codebase (I think).
+I don't describe
+yielding below for simplicity, though I believe it happens in the `workLoop` if you are curious.

 #### Render phase